Doing research

 - Communities in the areas of origin

-- Experts with knowledge of the object or colonial history
+- Experts with knowledge of the specific object or the colonial past

-The search tool [Sources for provenance research](link to zh Sources) provides information on where to find these sources.
-Backgrounds to individuals, colonial institutions and events can be found through the digital research guides within the datahub, or found elsewhere, such as Wikipedia.
-Please note that in the Dutch version of Wikipedia, information with a colonial perspective has often been copied unfiltered.
+The search tool Sources provides information on where to find these sources.
+Backgrounds to individuals, colonial institutions and events can be found through the digital research guides within the DataHub, or found elsewhere, such as Wikipedia.
+Please note that throughout various Wikipedia pages, information has been copied unfiltered from sources with a colonial perspective.
 It is therefore recommended to always consult the version in the language of the area of origin as well.

 A number of the Dutch sources for provenance research into colonial collections have been digitized, greatly facilitating the research.
 Digital databases are constantly being supplemented.
 Therefore, it is worth repeating a query that previously could not provide relevant sources after some time.